 A key building block of a narrow AI system or software is the ability to learn from past occurrences, i.e. historical data.
 Machine learning is the process of programming computers to learn from historical data, and practitioners use a combination of computer programming and statistical techniques to create software models that learn from historical data to make predictions on new data.

-Deep learning (DL) is a subset of machine learning that operates on large volumes of unstructured data such as human speech, text, and images.
-A deep learning model is an artificial neural network that comprises of multiple layers of mathematical computation on data, where results from one layer are fed as inputs into the next layer in order to classify the input data and/or make a prediction.
+DL is a subset of machine learning that operates on large volumes of unstructured data such as human speech, text, and images.
+A deep learning model is an artificial neural network that comprises multiple layers of mathematical computation on data, where results from one layer are fed as inputs into the next layer in order to classify the input data and/or make a prediction.

-Deep learning is not a new field; in fact many of these algorithms have been around for the last 50-plus years.
+DL is not a new field; in fact, many of these algorithms have been around for the last 50-plus years.
 The availability of and ability to process large datasets has resulted in a renewed commercial interest in deep learning due to its ability to train large datasets.

 Typical Use Cases For Deep Learning